syncfusion-content/javascript-docs/js/Grid/Hierarchy-Grid.md

 Hierarchical binding can be used to create the Grid with parent and child relation, this facilitate you to view the child records for a particular row by clicking on the Expander button present in first column of each grid row.
 This can be enabled by defining [`childGrid`](https://help.syncfusion.com/api/js/ejgrid#members:childgrid "childGrid") and `childGrid.queryString`. [`childGrid`](https://help.syncfusion.com/api/js/ejgrid#members:childgrid "childGrid") is to define options of child and `childGrid.queryString` is to define the relation between parent and child grid.

+If the foreign key column name differs for parent and child grid then use `childGrid.foreignKeyField` property of Grid.
+Refer [here](https://help.syncfusion.com/angular/grid/how-to#hierarchy-grid-with-different-foreignkeyfield-in-parent-and-child-table "here") for more information.

 N> The Grid's responsive and exporting support is not applicable for Hierarchical binding.

 {% highlight html %}